areleu/vencopy/docs/research/publications.rst

 ..
 VencoPy publications file created on June 15, 2021
     by Fabia Miorelli
     Licensed under CC BY 4.0: https://creativecommons.org/licenses/by/4.0/deed.en

 .. _publications:

 Publications
 ===================================

-An overview of the main publications using and applying VencoPy as main tool is available below:
+An overview of the main publications using and applying venco.py as main tool is available below:

 - Wulff et al. (2021), *Vehicle Energy Consumption in Python (VencoPy): Presenting and Demonstrating an Open Source Tool to Calculate Electric Vehicle Charging Flexibility*.
 Energies, MDPI.
 2021; 14(14):4349. https://doi.org/10.3390/en14144349 .